How long is the Augustine College program?

 Can students enrol in part of the academic program, or take single courses?

-Students may enrol in one of the two parts of the program (the fall section or the winter section); they may also sign up for courses individually.
-However, a student who wishes to go through the full program may find a benefit in doing so as part of one graduating class.
+Students may enrol in one of the two programmes (the fall section or the winter sessions); they may also sign up for courses individually.

 Does Augustine College have accreditation?